Documents

 What is the KRET (Concern Radio-Electronic Technologies) Murmansk-BN used for? +

-The KRET (Concern Radio-Electronic Technologies) Murmansk-BN is a other typically used for electronic warfare.
+The KRET (Concern Radio-Electronic Technologies) Murmansk-BN is a electronic warfare typically used for electronic warfare.

 How much does the KRET (Concern Radio-Electronic Technologies) Murmansk-BN cost? +